cassiohg/tracklist/README.md

 # Tracklist

-Reads the id3 data for all mp3s in a folder.
+Reads the id3 data for all mp3s in a folder and all subfolders.

 ## Example: